NRGI/pdf-processor/readme.md

   * Uses `pdftotext` to dump the text and compares the size of the extract text content.
 If the text content size is 500 bytes in average for each page, then it is structured otherwise scanned one.
   * Uses `pdftk` to extract each pdf page and saves in the `pages` folder.
   * If the pdf is structured, then it uses `pdftotext` to extract the text content page-wise and puts the txt files in the `text` folder.
-  * If the pdf is non-structured i.e. scanned, then it uses Abbyy OCR service to extract the text content `TODO`
+  * If the pdf is non-structured i.e. scanned, then it uses AWS Textract OCR service to extract the text content
   * Creates `stats.json` file with the following content (status = [Scanned|Structured|Encrypted])
 ```json
 { "status": "Structured", "pages": 5 }